Kusnierewicz/Webclip_downloading_automatization/README.md

 # Installation

-Just put it in to the suitable folder and it is good to go by pressing "F5" in Python 3.4.3 Shell.
+Python Version: 3.4.3.
+To be updated...

 # Usage

+Run by by pressing "F5" in Python Shell.
+To be updated...

 # Licensing